tonylam0/tonylam0.github.io/src/markdown/workflow.md

 ##### Desktop Switches:

-It's very efficient to have everything in my workflow be in the same place all the time and binded to a keyboard shortcut.
+It's very efficient to have everything in my workflow be in the same place all the time and bound to a keyboard shortcut.

 I use *skhd* and *Karabiner-Elements* to access different desktops very easily and quickly, so I don't have to spend a long time finding where a certain application is in Mission Control.
 To do it, I made my caps lock key a hyper key in *Karabiner-Elements*, then mapped that hyper key, combined with another key, to a specific desktop in *skhd*.
 To keep my environment consistent, I assign tasks to designated desktops (e.g., browser in desktop 1, Neovim in desktop 2, todos in desktop 3, etc.).